 Mechanical Pumping

 For larger grease traps, mechanical pumping is more efficient.
-This involves using a vacuum truck to suck out the grease and waste.
+Accessing and Opening the Grease Trap for Pumping involves preparing the trap for the vacuum truck to suck out the grease and waste.
 A professional service can handle this task, ensuring thorough cleaning and compliance with regulations.

 Post-Cleaning Procedures